 Now take a look at this patient’s x-ray.
 Can you see that EVERY tooth has had a root canal?
 It’s hard to believe, isn’t it?
 This patient would experience a toothache and then have a root canal.
 And then another tooth would hurt.
 And then another and another.
 This continued until every tooth had a root canal.
 And yet, surprisingly, this patient still had persistent tooth pain.
-And that is were our chronic pain treatment can be your answer!
+And that is where our chronic pain treatment can be your answer!

 Believe it or not, tooth pain could actually be coming from your jaw muscles.
 Here’s why.

 How do Jaw Muscle Bands Cause Painful Teeth?

 When a muscle is injured, overused, or overloaded, it can develop taut bands in the muscle called trigger points.
 These trigger points can, in turn, refer pain to other parts of your body.
 For example, if you develop trigger points in your masseter muscle in your jaw (possibly from clenching or grinding your teeth), these trigger points could cause pain in your back teeth as illustrated below.